Vivan24/Hangman_Project/README.md

 This program runs the hangman game with **7** lives, where you guess the word letter by letter.

-The game also provides you with important information.
-As a list of examples:
+The game also provides you with important information as you play.
+Here are a list of examples:
 * How many lives you have remaining
 * The current word (what is guessed and what isn't)
 * Shows all your previous guessed letters